AdobeDocs/journey-optimizer.en/help/using/test-approve/conflict-prioritization.md

 >[!NOTE]
 >
 >Priority score is available for inbound channels: web, in-app, and code-based channels.
-In journey, priority score is available for the **in-app** channel only.
+In journey, priority score is available for the **in-app** and **code-based** channels only.

 Assigning a priority score is crucial for inbound communication such as Web, Mobile, & In-App.
 If you have multiple campaigns using the same channel configuration (e.g. a banner on the top of your webpage), this could be problematic as only content from one campaign can feasibly be shown.
 The priority score is where you will insert your preference for which campaign should be shown when the recipient may qualify for more than one campaign.